fjadidi2001/CS50X/Python-learning/readme.md

 A key part of functional programming is higher-order functions.
 Higher-order functions take other functions as arguments, or return them as results.

+# pure function
+Pure functions have no side effects, and return a value that depends only on their arguments.

+- Always produces the same output for the same input (deterministic).

+- Does not have any side effects, meaning it does not modify external state or variables.